niketbhatt2002/BardNet-A-Character-Level-LSTM-for-Shakespearean-Text-Generation/README.md

-# 🌟 BardNet: A Character-Level LSTM for Shakespearean Text Generation.
+# 🌟 BardNet: A Character-Level LSTM for Shakespearean Text Generation

 ## 📜 Overview